-The interim government of Chief Earnest Sonekan had to time to implement any monetary policy as he was overthrown after three months by Gen Sani Abacha.
+The interim government of Chief Earnest Sonekan had no time to implement any monetary policy as he was overthrown after three months by Gen Sani Abacha.

-It was during his regime that the dollar gained significantly against the Naira at N22.33 with a slight devaluation to N21.89, and didn’t go beyond this exchange rate till he died in June 7, 1998 which the regime of Gen Abdulsalami Abubakar was able to maintain till he transmitted power to a democratically elected government on May 29, 1999.
+It was during his regime that the dollar gained significantly against the Naira at N22.33 with a slight devaluation to N21.89, and didn’t go beyond this exchange rate till he died on June 7, 1998, which the regime of Gen Abdulsalami Abubakar was able to maintain till he transmitted power to a democratically elected government on May 29, 1999.